 The North Island TSA, located on the northern half of Vancouver Island, was created in January 2017 when the Great Bear Rainforest (Forest Management) Act and regulations came into effect.
 Under the regulations, this new TSA was created from the Vancouver Island portions of the former Kingcome and Strathcona TSAs.
 Segments of the Pacific TSA are interspersed throughout the TSA, as well as TFLs 6, 19, 37, 39 and 47.
-The total TSA land base area is approximately 1 749 460 hectares and it is administered by the Campbell River Natural Resource District (DCR) office in Campbell River, and the North Island Central Coast Natural Resource District (DNI) office in Port McNeill.
+The total TSA land base area is approximately 1 749 460 hectares and it is administered by the Campbell River Natural Resource District office in Campbell River, and the North Island Central Coast Natural Resource District office in Port McNeill.

-The western and northern Vancouver Island areas are characterized with rugged marine coastlines, steep mountainous terrain, and deep river valleys and inlets that extend into the Pacific Ocean.
+The western and northern Vancouver Island areas are characterized with rugged marine coastlines, steep mountainous terrain, and deep river valleys and ocean inlets.
 The eastern TSA and some interior northern areas have terrain ranging from rugged mountains to poorly drained lowlands.
-The TSA overlaps three biogeoclimatic zones: the Coastal Western Hemlock (CWH) located between sea level and 1000 metres of elevation, and the higher elevation zones of Mountain Hemlock (MH) and Coastal Mountain heather Alpine (CMA).
+The TSA overlaps three biogeoclimatic zones: the CWH located between sea level and 1000 metres of elevation, and the higher elevation zones of MH and CMA.
 Dominant tree species are western hemlock (Hw) and amabilis fir (more often called balsam (Ba) - HwBa together referred to as "hembal"), western redcedar (Cw) and yellow cedar (Yc), mountain hemlock (Hm), Douglas fir (Fd) and small amounts of alder (Dr) and spruce (Ss).

-Figure 212.
+Figure 23.
 North Island Timber Supply Area.

-Land use planning for the TSA area is guided by the Vancouver Island Land Use Plan (VILUP) approved in 2000.
+Land use planning for the TSA area is guided by the Vancouver Island Land Use Plan approved in 2000.
 Twenty-five First Nations have Aboriginal Interests within the North Island TSA.

 The initial AAC for the TSA was legislated and set effective on January 1, 2017 in the Great Bear Rainforest (Forest Management) Regulation.
-The allowable annual cut is 1,248,100 m3.
+The current allowable annual cut is 1,248,100 m3 but a new

+AAC decision is imminent.
 The Act specifies that subsequent (non GBR) AAC determinations must be made by the chief forester.
-The new AAC for this TSA is expected to be determined in 2021.
+The new AAC for this TSA is expected to be determined in 2024.